M.I.A. (rapper): Politics

 Ann Powers, in conversation with Billboard said that in trying to handle political issues and creating art, the musician did not want to compromise or keep silent.
-She notes that this method worked for The Clash, but that this was at a certain time and a certain place, that they benefited from being a band, and that audiences were more used to seeing men being confrontational.
+She wrote that this method worked for The Clash, but that this was at a certain time and a certain place, that they benefited from being a band, and that audiences were more used to seeing men being confrontational.
 Conversely, Denise Sullivan writing in Keep on Pushing: Black Power Music from Blues to Hip-Hop (2011), noted that in contrast to other rock musicians, M.I.A. furthered the legacy of The Clash, "creating a controversy while doing so".
-Critic Jon Dolan of Spin noted M.I.A. may be a "confused revolutionary? brilliant provocateur?" and one of the most polarising yet thrilling figures in pop music today.
+Critic Jon Dolan of Spin wrote M.I.A. may be a "confused revolutionary? brilliant provocateur?" and one of the most polarising yet thrilling figures in pop music today.
 Sarahanna, writing in Impose magazine cited composer Igor Stravinsky in describing M.I.A.'s role as an artist who challenged the audience into breaking their mind from a conservative cycle of familiarity.
 Baron writing in the Village Voice felt that although M.I.A.'s bloodline, politics and grievance meant that she was more informed than most and gave her "every right to be a partisan and were reason for caution," he praised her efforts for leading thousands of American writers including himself to know of the situation in Sri Lanka as "brilliant", noting her mainly humanitarian angle in her protesting of civilian casualties that had been vastly and disproportionately inflicted on Sri Lanka's Tamil minority and her courage in "putting her success and fame on the line to use every opportunity and avenue possible to remind Americans and people around the globe of this conflict" is pretty much the most admirable thing going in pop music.

-In a 2 September 2016 interview with The New York Times M.I.A. talked about making the decision to sacrifice fame and money for speech.
+In a 2 September 2016 interview with The New York Times, M.I.A. talked about making the decision to sacrifice fame and money for speech.
 "I had the choice to shut my mouth and not be political in order to catapult my fame and popularity and my bank balance.
 But that's not the choice I made."

 In June 2017, M.I.A endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 In a video shared on her social channels she said: "I don't usually believe politicians, but I think Corbyn is actually, like, real."
 She added: "So this is a once in a lifetime opportunity – please go vote.
 You don't have to trust a politician or vote ever again, but just do it now."
 In November 2019, M.I.A also endorsed Corbyn in the 2019 UK general election.
 She said: "I'm grateful that someone like Jeremy Corbyn is running" and called him "the last stand that England has got".

+In 2024, she endorsed Donald Trump's presidential campaign following the withdrawal of Robert F. Kennedy Jr.